Find Your Nearest Cell Tower Quickly and Painlessly

 The SureCall Flare 3.0 cellular booster packs a signal punch for the price.
 It includes a Yagi antenna, which is ideal for rural areas, and a sleek amplifier.
 The indoor antenna is built into the amplifier, making the Flare 3.0 one of the easiest units to install yourself.

 With up to 72 dB gain and 26 dBm uplink, it offers good amplification and reach to distant cell towers for a booster of its kind.
 While power is similar to that of the Bolton Victory, the Flare 3.0 offers less coverage and a less powerful Yagi antenna.
-It’s rated to cover 3,000 sq ft, but will likely only provide multi-room to spot coverage.
+It’s rated to cover 3,000 sq ft, but will likely only provide multi-room-to-spot coverage.

 Pros: Cons: